-A sequential program of Outdoor Education experiences exist from Year 4 to Year 9.
+Our sequential program of Outdoor Education experiences is for students from Year 3 to Year 9.

-The sequential program is designed to be linked to curriculum outcomes and to challenge the students across four broad spheres of holistic educational development: physical, social, intellectual and spiritual.
+We have designed the sequential program to be linked to curriculum outcomes and to challenge our students across four broad spheres of holistic educational development: physical, social, intellectual and spiritual.

-The development of skills for teamwork, collaboration, problem solving and initiative is central to all the programs from Year 4 – Years 9.
+The development of skills for teamwork, collaboration, problem solving and initiative is central to all the programs from Year 3 to Year 9.

-- Middle School students plant trees, canoe, mountain bike and veer down the flying fox
+- Years 6 and 7 students plant trees, paddle canoes, ride mountain bikes and veer down the flying fox.

 - Students in Years 8 and 9 abseil down a rock face and negotiate the high ropes.

-Students are well supported in dealing with the challenges by our skilled outdoor staff and members of the Pastoral Team, while the oft repeated mantra comes from their encouraging peers – ‘You can do it!’
+Our skilled outdoor staff and members of the Pastoral Team support students in dealing with the challenges, while the oft-repeated mantra comes from their encouraging peers – ‘you can do it!’

-Strong emphasis is also placed on community living, co-operative learning, goal setting and environmental stewardship.
+We place strong emphasis on community living, cooperative learning, goal setting and environmental stewardship.

-This Award Scheme is an internationally known program that encourages a sense of initiative amongst its participants.
-It is broken up into four areas: Community Service, Physical Recreation, Skill Development and Expeditions.
+This Award is an internationally recognised program that encourages a sense of initiative amongst its participants.
+It is broken up into four areas: Service, Physical Recreation, Skill and Adventurous Journeys.

-Within the Scheme there are 3 Awards: Bronze, Silver and Gold.
+Within the Award there are three levels: Bronze, Silver and Gold.

-Currently there are 120 students enrolled in the Duke of Edinburgh Award Scheme, a significant number of whom are completing their Gold Award.
+We currently have 120 students enrolled in Duke of Ed at the school, a significant number of whom are completing their Gold Award.
 This is a significant achievement which takes place out of school hours.

-To fulfill all the requirements of the Gold Award is a significant achievement.
+To fulfil all the requirements of the Gold Award is a significant achievement.